Ideas for Horse Birthday Cakes, Cupcakes, and Cookies

 This is the cake topper kit I used.
 It includes 3 plastic horses and 3 pieces of white plastic fence.
 Make your own cake or add the kit to a bought cake.
 The plastic pieces can be used as toys later.

 5. Horse-Shaped Cake Pan

 This is the pan I used.
 It is an aluminum pan and will hold one box of cake mix.
 In my opinion, Wilton is the best in cake supplies.
 Their cake pans are always good quality.

 How to Make a Horse-Shaped Cake

 I have used the Wilton Pony shaped cake pan several times, since my granddaughter loves horses and always wants a horse themed party.
 You can easily make an awesome cake for your party.
 Just use a decorator icing bag to star in the colors of your choice or use fondant roll-out sheets to decorate your cake.
 Don't be afraid, it's not as hard as it sounds, and sure to be the hit of your party!

 Use Crispy Treats instead of cake mix in your pan:

 Just press the mixture into the pony pan and add an icing mane (in whatever color you choose), a simple bridle, and the eye and you're done!
 My grandson would love this, since he likes these better than cake.
 You could also use the horse cookie cutters for make a smaller version.

 6. Cut Cake Layers to Make a Horse

 Below is a great video tutorial from the Betty Crocker Kitchen brought to you by Howdini.
-It shows how a horse cake can be made using 2 round cake layers and cake icing.
+It shows how a pony (or horse) cake can be made using 2 round cake layers and cake icing.
 You might think it would be too hard for you, but it looks really easy.
 I think even a beginner could do this.
 Watch the video and see what you think.

 How to Make These Cookies